Willie169/Android-Non-Root/README.md

 ### Introduction of Chroot, PRoot, PRoot-Distro

 * Chroot is an operation on Unix and Unix-like operating systems that changes the apparent root directory for the current running process and its children.
 A program that is run in such a modified environment cannot name (and therefore normally cannot access) files outside the designated directory tree.
 * PRoot is a user-space implementation of chroot, mount --bind, and binfmt\_misc.
-This means that users don't need any privileges or setup to do things like using an arbitrary directory as the new root file system, making files accessible somewhere else in the file system hierarchy, or executing programs built for another CPU architecture transparently through QEMU user-mode.
+This means that users don’t need any privileges or setup to do things like using an arbitrary directory as the new root file system, making files accessible somewhere else in the file system hierarchy, or executing programs built for another CPU architecture transparently through QEMU user-mode.
 * PRoot-Distro is a Bash script wrapper for PRoot.
 It provides a set of functions with standardized command line interface to let user easily manage Linux PRoot containers.
 By default it supports a number of well known Linux distributions such Alpine Linux, Debian or openSUSE.
 However it is possible to add others with a help of plug-ins.

 ### PRoot-Distro Usage